webplatform/docs/tutorials/inheritance_and_cascade/index.md

 {{Tutorial
 |Content=== Introduction ==

-Inheritance and the cascade are two fundamental concepts in CSS, which everyone using the technology needs to understand.
+Inheritance and the cascade are two fundamental concepts in CSS, that are important to understand.
 The two concepts are closely related, yet different:

-* Inheritance is associated with how the elements in the HTML markup inherit properties from their parent (containing) elements and pass them on to their children
+* Inheritance is associated with how the elements in the HTML markup inherit properties from their parent (containing) elements and pass them on to their children.
-* The cascade has to do with the CSS declarations being applied to a document, and how conflicting rules do or don’t override each other.
+* The cascade relates to CSS declarations being applied to a document, and how conflicting rules do or do not override each other.

-Here we will look closely at both concepts. [http://dev.opera.com/articles/view/28-inheritance-and-cascade/inheritance_cascade_code.zip Download the source code for the examples] in this article; the zip contains the finished CSS and HTML, as well as the initial HTML template for you to work with as you go through the examples.
+This article provides an overview of both concepts. [http://dev.opera.com/articles/view/28-inheritance-and-cascade/inheritance_cascade_code.zip Download the source code for the examples] in this article; the ZIP file contains the finished CSS and HTML, as well as the initial HTML template you can use as you follow along with the examples.

 == Inheritance ==

-Inheritance is the mechanism by which certain properties are passed on from a parent element down to its children, in the same fashion as genetics: if the parents have blue eyes, their children will probably have blue eyes.
+Inheritance is the mechanism by which certain properties are passed on from a parent element down to its children, in the same fashion as genetics: if parents have blue eyes, their children will probably also have blue eyes.

-Not all CSS properties are inherited, because it doesn’t make sense for some of them to be.
-For instance, margins and width are not inherited, since it’s unlikely that a child element should need the same margins as its parent.
-Imagine if you set the content block of a site to be 70% of the browser window width, and then had all of it's children adopting a width of 70% of their parents?
-Doing page layouts with CSS would be a nightmare.
+Not all CSS properties are inherited, because it does not make sense for some of them to be.
+For instance, margins and width are not inherited, since it is unlikely that a child element requires the same margins as its parent.
+Imagine if you set the content block of a site to be 70% of the browser window width, and then all of its children adopted a width of 70% of their parent elements?
+Designing page layouts with CSS would be a nightmare.

-In most cases common sense will tell you which properties are inherited and which aren’t: if you are not sure you can look up all of the properties present in CSS2 in the [http://www.w3.org/TR/CSS21/propidx.html CSS 2.1 specification property summary table].
-For CSS3 properties, you'll have to consult the individual CSS3 module specifications, available in the [http://www.w3.org/Style/CSS/current-work CSS current work page].
+In most cases, common sense indicates which properties are inherited and which are not: if you are not sure, look up all of the properties present in CSS2 in the [http://www.w3.org/TR/CSS21/propidx.html CSS 2.1 specification property summary table].
+For CSS3 properties, consult the individual CSS3 module specifications, available in the [http://www.w3.org/Style/CSS/current-work CSS current work page].

 === Why inheritance is useful ===

-So why does CSS have an inheritance mechanism?
-The easiest way to answer that is probably to consider what it’d be like if there was no such thing as inheritance.
-You would have to specify things like font family, font size and text color individually — for every single element type.
+CSS has an inheritance mechanism because otherwise CSS rules would be redundant.
+Without inheritance, it would be necessary to specify styles like font family, font size, and text color individually — for every single element type.
+The code would become bloated and repetitive.

-Using inheritance, you can for example specify the font properties for the <code>html</code> or <code>body</code> elements and they will be inherited by all other elements.
+Using inheritance, you can specify the font properties for the <code>html</code> or <code>body</code> elements and the styles will be inherited by all other elements.
 You can specify background and text colors for a specific container element and the text color will automatically be inherited by any child elements in that container.
-The background color isn’t inherited, but the initial value for <code>background-color</code> is <code>transparent</code>, which means the parent’s background will shine through.
-The effect is similar to what you’d get if the background color were inherited.
+The background color is not inherited, but the initial value for <code>background-color</code> is <code>transparent</code>, which means a parent’s background will shine through.
+The effect is similar to the page's appearance if background colors were inherited.

-Note: consider what would happen if background ''images'' were inherited?
-Every child would have the same background image as its parent and the result would look like a jigsaw puzzle put together by someone with a serious drug problem, since the background would be redrawn inside each subsequent child element.
+Note: Consider what would happen if background ''images'' were inherited.
+Every child would display the same background image as its parent.
+The result would look like a jigsaw puzzle put together by someone with a serious drug problem, since the background would be redrawn inside each subsequent child element.

 === How inheritance works ===

-Every element in an HTML document will inherit all inheritable properties from its parent ''except'' the root element (<code>&lt;html&gt;</code>), which doesn’t have a parent.
+Every element in an HTML document inherits all inheritable properties from its parent ''except'' the root element (<code>&lt;html&gt;</code>), which does not have a parent.

-Whether or not the inherited properties will have any effect depends on other things, as you shall see later on when we talk about the cascade.
-Just as a blue-eyed mother can have a brown-eyed child if the father has brown eyes,

-inherited properties in CSS can be overridden.
+Whether or not the inherited properties will have any effect depends on other things, as described later in the section about the cascade.
+Just as a blue-eyed mother can have a brown-eyed child if the father has brown eyes, inherited properties in CSS can be overridden.

 === An example of inheritance ===

 <ol>
-<li><p>Copy the following HTML document into a new file in your favourite text editor and save it as inherit.html.</p>
+<li><p>Copy the following HTML document into a new file in your favorite text editor and save it as inherit.html.</p>

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en">